kneath/kneath.github.com/_posts/2021-11-30-net-zero-ish.md

 ----

 Here’s the thing.
 None of that is *wrong* but it definitely isn't *right* either.
-Earnestly committing to net zero is incredibly complex, extremely expensive, and riddled with philosophical questions cannot be universally answered.
+Earnestly committing to net zero is incredibly complex, extremely expensive, and riddled with philosophical questions that cannot be universally answered.

 ## Problem 1: Calculating A Carbon Footprint